-AND - Daniel Vickers, "Those Dammed Shad: Would the River Fisheries of New England Have Survived in the Absence of Industrialization?, William and Mary Quarterly 61(4)(2004): 685-712.
-OR - Glenn M. Grasso, "What Appeared Limitless Plenty: The Rise and Fall of the Nineteenth-Century Atlantic Halibut Fishery," Environmental History 13(1)(2008): 66-91.
+• Daniel Vickers, "Those Dammed Shad: Would the River Fisheries of New England Have Survived in the Absence of Industrialization?," William and Mary Quarterly 61(4)(2004): 685-712.

+• Glenn M. Grasso, "What Appeared Limitless Plenty: The Rise and Fall of the Nineteenth-Century Atlantic Halibut Fishery," Environmental History 13(1)(2008): 66-91.

-ASSIGNMENT due by 12:30 p.m. before class, posted to HuskyCT
+ASSIGNMENT due before class, posted to HuskyCT